j-u-p-iter/regexp-parser/ASSIGNMENT_EXPRESSION.md

 P => P "+" N | F;
 ```

-This is why in the code for the left-recursive grammar we use while loop to iterate through all operators instead of recursive calls.
+This is why in the code for the left-recursive grammar we use the while loop to iterate through all operators instead of recursive calls.

 ```
 AssignmentExpression() {